 It was also the last gig for Andy Blamire who decided to quit along with Colin Dawson.

 Although Dave Bell wrote 'The end of an era' in his notes, it was not the end for Fusion Orchestra.
 Accomplished guitarist Alan Murphy, who had been playing with the Long John Baldry Band, was recruited to replace Colin Dawson.
 The line-up was reduced to four and some new songs were added to the set.
 The style moved even further away from progressive material to more mainstream rock.

 The final Fusion Orchestra line-up played its first gig at The Nowhere Club in Bicester on 31 January 1975.
 They would play 25 gigs in all, including four appearances at the Marquee, before the band finally split.
 Fusion Orchestra made its last appearance at Barbarella's in Birmingham, on 4 May 1975 – five years and eight months after the band's first gig at The Greyhound, Redhill, in October 1969.
 Only Dave Bell remained from the original line-up.

 Reasons for the split were quoted in the music press as: "Mainly financial but exaggerated by musical and personal differences."

 Jill Saward became a solo artist after Fusion Orchestra, but also played in other bands, including all-girl group Brandy.
 She eventually joined jazz-funk band Shakatak, with whom she has enjoyed a long and successful career.
 She is still touring and recording with Shakatak.

 Stan Land, Dave Bell, Mick Sluman and Colin Dawson played together in a short-lived rock band called Rampant Robot in the mid-1970s.

 Dave Bell played drums with Basil's Balls-Up Band in the '80s and early '90s.
-He still has a kit but plays very little now.

 Dave Wheeler still sings and plays bass and regularly performs with South London blues band B-Mused.